GuruAtPerfecto/PerformanceWebTimers/README.md

 Define a few environment variables:

-- **LOCAL_PATH**: the folder to save all files, for example: /Users/Amir-Perfecto/Downloads/WebTimers/
+- **LOCAL_PATH**: the folder to save all files, for example: /Users/Perfecto/Downloads/WebTimers/
 - **WEB_TIMERS_FILE_NAME**: Optional, the name of the page level web timers file, for example: webtimers.csv
 - **WEB_RESOURCE_TIMERS_FILE_NAME**: Optional, the name of the resource timers data file, for example: webResourcetimers.csv
 - **APPLY_TIMESTAMP_TO_RESOURCE_FILENAME**: Optional, set this to any value (ex.: true) to save the resource timers data in a separate file each run.

 - **PERFECTO_CLOUD**: your cloud name, for example, abc.perfectomobile.com
 - **PERFECTO_CLOUD_USERNAME**: your cloud username, for example, abd@perfectomobile.com
 - **PERFECTO_CLOUD_SECURITY_TOKEN**: your cloud security token.
-You can get it in your cloud, following these instructions: http://developers.perfectomobile.com/display/PD/Security+Token
+You can get it in your cloud, following these instructions: https://help.perfecto.io/perfecto-help/content/perfecto/automation-testing/generate_security_tokens.htm)

 You will see that **3 files are created for every page**.
 Those 3 files are:
 - **webTimers**_Amazon.com.csv: this file includes the page level timing for the page you're on (in this case, Amazon.com)
 - **pageResourceTimers**_Amazon.com_<timestamp>.csv: this file includes details of all the resources downloaded to this page
 - **pageComparison**_Amazon.com_<OS, OS Version, browser, browser version>_<timestamp>.csv: this file includes a comparison of the current execution vs. a comparison of previous execution.
+**
 To **set a comparison against a previous execution** simply
-- add the word 'base' to one of the previously created page resource timers csv file
+- add the word **'base'** to one of the previously created page resource timers csv file
 - run the project again
+**
 **Make changes and create your own script**

 Head to NewTestClass.java